enemonsieur/offis_repo/PROJECTS/Threads Twitter.md

 Always do a quick summary of every material to convince him that they are worth rereading

 COLLECT WHAT RESONATES
 Usually when reading a book we highlight way to many parts.
 And even when we reread them, very few stand out.
-This is because there are usually 2-3 ideas that truly resonate on a deeper level with you.
+This is because only 2-3 ideas usually resonate on a deeper level with you.
+ Learn to only capture them, and you'll make your note-taking system more efficient.

+INTERMEDIATE PACKAGES

 For years I've been looking for solutions to my 1000s highlights in books, 100s of notes in 5 different apps If you also struggle to organize your notes to make publishing content easier, here's what worked for me:
 1. Make your notes future proof.